LSC-30068 - Applied Regenerative Medicine

 Study hours

-9x 1-hour case-based learning tutorials
+9 x 1-hour case-based learning tutorials

-2-hours drop-in support sessions for assessment
+2-hours drop-in support sessions for assessment (on-line)

-1x 1-hour introductory lecture (asynchronous)
+1 x 1-hour introductory lecture (in-person)

-2x 1-hour guest lectures (asynchronous)
+4 x 1-hour guest lectures (in-person)

 20 hours engagement with asynchronous materials

-72-hours independent study to support case-based learning
+70-hours independent study to support case-based learning

 44 hours working on assessment